1984 Dallas Grand Prix: Aftermath

 In a 2022 statement to D Magazine, co-organizer Larry Waldrop said the July date was chosen to minimize the possibility of rain during the event, and expressed regret that the organizers did not adequately anticipate the effects of Texas summer heat on the event generally and the pavement specifically.

 Financial problems and safety concerns led to the 1985 race being cancelled.
-Race organizer Dallas Grand Prix of Texas Inc., led by local real estate investor Don Walker, had executed a contract with the Formula One Constructors' Association (FOCA) to hold five races in Dallas.
+Race organizer Dallas Grand Prix of Texas Inc., founded by Waldrop, Don Walker, and Buddy Boren, had executed a contract with the Formula One Constructors' Association (FOCA) to hold five races in Dallas.
+Walker, a local real estate investor, bought out Boren's share in late 1983 and sidelined Waldrop.
 Walker clashed with co-organizers and officials and spent money prodigiously.
 He could not agree with FOCA or Dallas officials on a 1985 race date, and the company did not pay the front money for the second race.
 Both Walker and Dallas Grand Prix of Texas Inc. ended up in financial distress and were soon under investigation by the U.S. Federal Bureau of Investigation and Securities and Exchange Commission over allegations that Walker had illegally siphoned money from the company to fund his extravagant lifestyle.
 Waldrop negotiated with Ecclestone in late 1984 in an attempt to bypass Walker and revive the event, but the effort came to naught.
 The company entered bankruptcy in March 1985, ending any possibility that a follow-on F1 race would take place at Fair Park.

 Another major obstacle was pushback from residents of the nearby, populous Fair Park neighborhood, which was majority Black and low-income.
 Dallas city councilwoman Diane Ragsdale told The New York Times that the failure of organizers to consult with neighbors and take noise concerns seriously were part of a historic pattern of "total disrespect for the neighborhood".
 Ragsdale and the Dallas Black Chamber of Commerce filed a lawsuit against Walker and Dallas Grand Prix of Texas Inc.; in 2022, Waldrop said that it was the main hurdle in his late 1984 FOCA negotiations, because he could not guarantee that authorities would allow the 1985 race to take place.
 1984 co-organizer Buddy Boren was eventually able to hold a 1988 Trans-Am Series race at Fair Park after agreeing to donate some race receipts to charity; however, continued noise complaints prompted relocation of the 1989 event to Addison Airport.